Shavinder/Hugo_Repo/content/programs/work_permit/index.md

 list_pic: "work.jpg"
 list_in_popular_section: true
 weight: 1
+description: "A Foreign national needs either a work permit or an authorization to work without a permit to be allowed to work in Canada."
 ---

-A Foreign national needs either a work permit or an authorization to work without a permit to be allowed to work in Canada.

 ## Application from outside Canada

 A work permit application can be made from outside canada at any time.